ColePaskuski/Aftermath-Islands/Inventory_Save_System_Aftermath_Islands.md

 # Aftermath Islands Metaverse Inventory Save System

 This document will go through the save system for an inventory system for the Aftermath Islands Metaverse project.

+The Unreal Engine blueprint coding was all done by me, the Frontend Unreal Developer.
+The WebSocket server and backend database were done by Aftermath Islands Backend Developer.
+The inventory system was prebuilt for me, and I had to rework it to have a save system and to work with the backend database.
+This project is ongoing so this will be updated accordingly.

 ## Save System Overview:
 I designed and created a save system that utilizes a WebSocket Server and a backend database to save player data.
 The WebSocket Server serves as the communication channel, facilitating the sending and receiving of messages triggered by player actions in the game.
 For instance, when a player moves an item in their inventory, a message containing the relevant item variables is sent to the WebSocket.
 This message is then sent to the backend database, where the variables are stored for each player.
 This approach was specifically chosen for an MMO game with a large player base, as it allows developers to make necessary updates to the game without the need for rebuilding.
 This method also provides added security measures by reducing the risk of item duplication and cheating, as the database consistently maintains an accurate record of each player's inventory.